|Job Title:||Technical Project Manager|

 "If you can see her, you can be her".
 This quote sums up the power of mentorship for young women in STEM.
-Having role models that you identify with, and that provide a sense of "I can do this too" is so critical.
-I have worked with a female mentor since I graduated from my Bachelors degree, and it has truly made a significant impact on my professional life today.
-We still meet regularly, and I consider her a key resource in my professional development.
-Knowing the impact that mentorship had on me, I am excited to create a similar experience for someone else.
-I look forward to working one-on-one to help them navigate this exciting (and stressful!) time of their life, as they embark on the next steps in their career.
+Having role models that you can relate to, and that provide a sense of "I can do this too" is so critical.
+I have worked with a female mentor since I graduated from my Bachelors degree, and it has had a significant impact on my career.
+We still meet regularly, and I consider her a key resource in my network.
+After experiencing the benefits of mentorship early on, it became my mission to give back to the next generation, and I have since mentored dozens of women.
+I look forward to working one-on-one to help folks navigate this exciting (and stressful!) time of their life, as they embark on the next steps in their career.

 About Jasmine Shaw

 Jasmine (she/her) is a professional engineer, entrepreneur, and passionate champion for women in STEM.